yrlu/Teaism/README.md

 - 9 Layers implemented so as to reproduce LeNet, AlexNet, VGG, etc.
 	- data, conv, fc, pooling, Relu, LRN, dropout, softmax, cross-entropy loss
-- Model importer for importing trained Caffe models' parameters
+- Model importer for importing trained Caffe models
 - Forward inference / backpropagation
 - Switching between CPU and GPU

 ## Directory Description
 - basics/:  Major header files / base classes, e.g., session.hpp, layer.hpp, tensor.cu, etc.
 - layers/:  All the layer implementations.
 - tests/:  All test cases.
-It is recommended to browse demo_cifar10.cu, tests_alexnet.cu, tests_debug_fc_bp.cu and tests_cifar10.cu to learn how to use this library.
+It is recommended to browse demo_cifar10.cu, demo_mlp.cu, tests_alexnet.cu and tests_cifar10.cu to learn how to use this library.
 - initializers/:  Parameter initialization for convolutional and fully connected layers.
 - utils/:  Some utility functions.
 - models/:  Scripts for training models in Caffe and importing trained models.

 ## Demos

-- Loading network parameters and inference on Cifar10
+- Import model and make inferences on Cifar10

 ```
 $ make demo_cifar10 && ./demo_cifar10.o